 Great question.
 The answer is yes, but you need to get certified to do so.

-If you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, the Section 333 exemption or any other kind of UAV certification.
-You’ll just need to abide by standard safety guidelines as regulated per the FAA, and register your drone with the FAA.
+On the other hand, if you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, you’ll just need to abide by standard safety guidelines as regulated per the FAA, and register your drone with the FAA.

 A few of those guidelines include: